-Fears for tiers: UK cities chafe at 3-level lockdown plan
+UK cities chafe at new restrictions in 3-level lockdown plan

 “We were told we were going into Tier 3 — no ifs, no buts,” he said.

 Rotheram, mayor of the greater Liverpool region in northwest England, said local officials have not yet agreed with Prime Minister Boris Johnson’s Conservative government what the exact restrictions will be.
+Johnson is due to give more details in the House of Commons later.

 Businesses including gyms and pubs are expected to be shut, but restaurants are lobbying to be allowed to remain open.
 Rotheram said cities also wanted to know what the exit strategy would be from the measures, which are set to be reviewed after a month.